Prince William attends Christchurch Earthquake Memorial

 Towards the end of the service, Prince William joined the dignitaries in laying floral wreaths in the victims’ memories, before he joined the crowd to speak with family members of the deceased.
 A total of approximately 180 people were killed by the earthquake.

 The Prince arrived in New Zealand on March 17th, and was given a tour of a city reduced to rubble, where he spoke with members of the Urban Search and Rescue teams.
 He thanked them for their efforts, commending them on a “tremendous job”.
 Following his visit to Christchurch, Prince William travelled slightly north-west to Greymouth, where he met with families of the victims of the November 2010 Pike River mine disaster, in which 29 men were killed following several explosions inside the coal mine.

-The second-in-line to the throne will travel to Australia tomorrow, to tour areas in Queensland hit by floods and Cyclone Yasi, and towns in Victoria also hit by flooding.Filed under British Royals
+The second-in-line to the throne will travel to Australia tomorrow, to tour areas in Queensland hit by floods and Cyclone Yasi, and towns in Victoria also hit by flooding.Filed under The United Kingdom

-Tagged Memorial, Natural Disaster, New Zealand, Official Visit, Prime Minister Key, The Duke of Cambridge.
+Tagged Memorial, Natural Disaster, New Zealand, Official Visit, Prime Minister Key of New Zealand, The Duke of Cambridge.